rcalandrelli/HiCtool/tutorial/compartment.md

 The output is a txt file with the values of the principal component selected, in this case ``chr6_1000000_PC1.txt`` inside the folder ``./yaffe_tanay_1000000/``.

-The parameter ``--chr`` can be used also to pass multiple chromosomes (as a list between square brackets) at once and also multi-processing computation is provided if your machine supports it using the parameters ``-p``:
+The parameter ``--chr`` can be used also to pass multiple chromosomes (as a list between square brackets) at once and also multi-processing computation is provided if your machine supports it, using the parameters ``-p`` followed by the number of processors to be used in parallel (for example ``-p 2``):
 ```unix
 chromosomes=[1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,X,Y]